CyberQueens/CyberQueens/4 - Reverse Engineering Exercises/ascii_table_reference.md

 # ASCII Table

 ```
-Dec  = Decimal Value
-Char = Character

-'5' has the int value 53
-if we write '5'-'0' it evaluates to 53-48, or the int 5
-if we write char c = 'B'+32; then c stores 'b'

 Dec Hex    Dec Hex    Dec Hex  Dec Hex  Dec Hex  Dec Hex   Dec Hex   Dec Hex
   0 00 NUL  16 10 DLE  32 20    48 30 0  64 40 @  80 50 P   96 60 `  112 70 p